VonHeikemen/lsp-zero.nvim/README.md

 To add more keybindings I recommend you use [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) directly.

-Here is an example configuration that adds navigation between snippets and adds a custom keybinding to trigger the completion menu manually.
+Here is an example configuration.

 ```lua
 -- Make sure you setup `cmp` after lsp-zero